luohy15/y-gui/README.md

 ## 🔗 MCP Server Configuration

-MCP (Model Context Protocol) servers can be configured with:
+MCP (Model Context Protocol) servers can be configured with simple:

-- Name
-- Command
-- Arguments
-- Environment Variables
-- URL
-- Token
+- **Name**: Unique identifier for the MCP server
+- **URL**: For remotely hosted MCP services
+- **Token**: Authentication token for secure server access

+Current MCP integrations include Gmail, Google Calendar, image generation, and support for custom servers to connect with virtually any API or service.

 ## 🌐 API Endpoints